harisont/Bidibibasididati/Basi di dati su larga scala e data mining/Notes/dm.md

 | 5 | {Bread, Milk, Diapers, Cola} |

 The above table is a classic example of the previously mentioned __market basket transactions__.
-This chapter presents a methodology known as _association analysis_, useful for discovering interesting relationships in this kind of data sets.
+This chapter presents a methodology known as _association analysis_, useful to discover interesting relationships in this kind of data sets.
 Such relationships can be represented in the form of __association rules__ or __frequent itemsets__ that will predict the occurrence of an item based on the occurrences of other items in the transaction.

 ## Basic definitions